| Admitted in New York and California |

 A. How to prevent harassment and discrimination

-B. Protecting your company from the acts of
+B. Protecting your company from the acts of employees

 beyond your control.